itpplasma/libneo/README.md

 # libneo
 Common code for plasma codes of ITPcp, in particular for different Neo-2 versions.

+## Getting started

+### Prerequisites
+`libneo` requires the following libraries to be available with development headers: GSL, FGSL, BLAS, LAPACK, SuiteSparse and SuperLU.

+### Build
+`libneo` is built using `cmake`.
+The build process is as follows:

+    mkdir build
+    cd build
+    cmake ..
+    make

+### Install Python interface
+The Python interface is located in the `python` subdirectory.
+Follow the `README.md` in that directory for installation instructions.

 ## aug
 This is mostly python code for use in AUG intranet to extract data from the AUG shotfile database.
 The following libraries are used by this.